kite-sdk/kite-examples/dataset-hbase/README.md

 mvn cdk:delete-dataset
 ```

-## Schema Migrations
+## Schema Evolution

 Over time, the user model will likely change, as new properties are added,
 and old ones are no longer used.
-Schemas can be migrated to a new version,
+Schemas can be updated to a new version,
-as long as certain schema migration rules are followed.
-We can see this by trying a
+as long as certain schema evolution rules are followed.
+We can see this by trying an
-migration that is not allowed.
+update that is not allowed.
 Start by re-creating the dataset and writing some data:

 ```bash
 mvn cdk:create-dataset